at-trinh/CSE360TeamProject/README.md

 - Luis Lucas de la Cruz has a long nam

 ## Project Scope
-This project was to make an update to EffortLogger that supported new agile planning techniques.
+This project was to make an update to EffortLogger that supported new Agile planning techniques.